Ecwid/ecwid-api-docs/includes/_orders.md

 paymentStatus | string |    Payment status.
 Supported values: <ul><li>`AWAITING_PAYMENT`</li> <li>`PAID`</li> <li>`CANCELLED`</li> <li>`REFUNDED`</li> <li>`PARTIALLY_REFUNDED`</li> <li>`INCOMPLETE`</li></ul>
 fulfillmentStatus | string |    Fulfilment status.
 Supported values: <ul><li>`AWAITING_PROCESSING`</li> <li>`PROCESSING`</li> <li>`SHIPPED`</li> <li>`DELIVERED`</li> <li>`WILL_NOT_DELIVER`</li> <li>`RETURNED`</li><li>`READY_FOR_PICKUP`</li></ul>
-refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Order comments couponDiscount | number | Discount applied to order using a coupon volumeDiscount | number | Sum of discounts based on subtotal.
+refererUrl | string | URL of the page when order was placed (without hash (#) part) orderComments | string  | Customer's order comments, specified at checkout couponDiscount | number | Discount applied to order using a coupon volumeDiscount | number | Sum of discounts based on subtotal.
 Is included into the `discount` field discount | number | The sum of all applied discounts **except for the coupon discount**.
 To get the total order discount, take the sum of `couponDiscount` and `discount` field values.
 Total order discount is a sum of all discounts applied to items (both regular discount and discount coupons) unless they were modified after order was placed